tyler-technologies-oss/forge-design-system/blog/2022-11-04-forge-website-redesign/index.md

 You may have noticed that our website received a face lift, along with some new features!
 We learned over the past few years that maintaining design system guidance and content can be daunting task, along with the task of maintaining various website features such as search, navigation, layout, ...etc.
-In an effort to reduce our maintenance overhead and focus more on the content you need, we have made the decision to switch from custom solution built with Gatsby to a configuration-based solution called [Docusaurus](https://docusaurus.io/docs)!
+In an effort to reduce our maintenance overhead and focus more on the content you need, we have made the decision to switch from a custom solution built with Gatsby to a configuration-based solution called [Docusaurus](https://docusaurus.io/docs)!

 ### Docusaurus